SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 ## Task 1: Provisioning a Virtual Machine

-1. Start an instance of Ubuntu 16.04 with 2 VCPUs (remember to inject the keypair you created in Task 0).
+1. Start an instance by booting an image of Ubuntu 16.04 with 2 VCPUs (remember to inject the keypair you created in Task 0).
+Choose the default option "Create New Volume" and choose no for "Delete Volume on Instance Delete" (default).
 2. Assign a floating IPs to the instance.
 3. Access the instance using a SSH client (or if you are using Windows, using Putty) and install the program “cowsay”.
 4. Open port 4567 on the instance.
+5. Take a volume snapshot of your running instance.
+5. Terminate the instance.
+6. Boot a new instance by booting it from from the recently created volume snapshot.
+7. Delete the volume snapshot.

 ### Questions: